ciaranbench/ciaranbench/README.md

 <ul>
 <li>I enjoy solving problems with deep neural networks.</li>
 <li>I am currently interested in improving the robustness and trustworthiness of models used in digital healthcare.</li>
-<li>In the past, I've contributed to projects in several fields; vibrational spectroscopy, auditory neuroscience, and photoacoustic imaging.</li>
 <li>I also dabble in <a href="http://ufc-fight-predictor.com/">algorithmic sports betting</a>.</li>
 <li><a href="https://ciaranbench.github.io/publications">Papers</a></li>
 <li><a href = "https://medium.com/@ciaranbench">Medium</a></li>